Positive Reflection Ideas for Your Team (And You)

 Content and Production Lead

-Chelsea Logan serves as the Content and Production Lead for the Max De Pree Center for Leadership.
+Chelsea Logan serves as the content and production lead for the De Pree Center.
 She holds a BA in the Study of Religion from UCLA and an MA in Theology from Fuller Theological Seminary.
-Chelsea has worked in various ministry settings, taught high school for multiple y...
+Chelsea has held leadership positions in various ministry and education settings, including serving a...

 More on Chelsea